AliLastReza/100-days-of-code/log.md

 **Thoughts:** I'm going in the right direction I think :)

 **Link to work:** ___

+### Day 6: December 20, 2022

+**Today's Progress (Full-Stack-Online-Shop project)**:

+* Fixed a bug in `apps.shipping.repository.Repository.get_available_shipping_methods`
+* Tried setting up "add to cart" to "Successful purchase" journey.
+Saw countries' drop down doesn't show any country, figured out it's because all countries shipping flag is False, fixed it.
+* Tried to install and setup Paypal gateway.
+It just supports Django 2.2 and I'm using 3.2 so searched to decide what I better do

+**Thoughts:** Coding 1 hour a day is great and hard at the same time :)

+**Link to work:** Full-Stack-Online-Shop ([commit 974d49cd279d3ba7bae2371f62150d1b22189929](https://github.com/AliLastReza/Full-Stack-Online-Shop/commit/974d49cd279d3ba7bae2371f62150d1b22189929))

 <!-- Template -->
 <!-- ### Day __: December __, 2022